-One of the critical applications of color in behavioral psychology is using it to control where people look.
+One of the critical applications of color in UX and behavioral design is using it to control where people look.
 If people don’t notice your navigational system, your technology won’t be usable.
 If people don’t see your persuasive words, they won’t persuade.
 And if your technology is both unusable and unpersuasive, you have a disaster on your hands.

 In digital psychology, one of the fundamental skills you need to master is the art of controlling where your users look.
 In most design work, we control user attention by increasing and decreasing the salience of visual design elements.